Estallidos/HII-CHI-Mistry/README.md

 - Grid 'i': Index of the grid employe (further details in the .readme file of the code).
 - 'O/H' and 'eO/H': estimation of the oxygen abundance 12+log(O/H) and its uncertainty.
+- 'S/H' and 'eS/H': estimation of the sulfur abundance 12+log(S/H) and is uncertaintty (only for POPSTAR models).
 - 'N/O' and 'eN/O': estimation of the nitrogen-to-oxygen abundance log(N/O) and its uncertainty.
 - 'U' and 'eU': estimation of the ionisation parameter log(U) and its uncertainty.